deammion/Engr-Project/project_requirement/project-requirement.md

 #### Cable Management

-Unmanaged cables are a safety risk as team members or nearby people can get caught on them or trip on them.
+Unmanaged cables are a safety risk as team members or nearby people can get caught on them and/or trip on them.
 In order to manage this risk, all team members will ensure that any cables they use will be kept underneath their desk, mitigating the possibility of someone getting caught on it.
 Furthermore, all cables which are not being used will be stored away in a cupboard or bag to further mitigate the risk unmanaged cables pose.

 #### Health and Safety at External Workplaces